NervanaSystems/ngraph/doc/sphinx/source/tutorials/tensorflow-tutorial.rst

 Get Started with nGraph for TensorFlow\*
 ########################################

-Use nGraph to speed up training and inference on TensorFlow\* workloads.
+Learn how to use nGraph to speed up training and inference on TensorFlow\* workloads.

 .. contents::

 Overview
 ========

-This Get Started tutorial is divided into two parts: a) installation and b) an example of how to use nGraph with TensorFlow.
+This Get Started tutorial is divided into two parts: a) building and installing nGraph for TensorFlow and b) an example of how to use nGraph with TensorFlow.

 Build and install nGraph
 ========================